 As stated in our introduction Taiwan is getting serious as regards taxing the digital economy.
 Taiwan as a tax jurisdiction is active in the regard of inspections and audits, for example the National Taxation Bureau is currently inspecting online business transactions.

-Once these new place of consumption rules become law on May 1 there is a possibility that audits will be extended to suspected non-compliant foreign companies.
+From now on there is a possibility that audits will be extended to suspected non-compliant foreign companies that supply digital services to Taiwan residents.
 Registered companies need to store information relating to sales (i.e. invoices) for a significant period of time.
 This is information that can, by law, be requested by the Taiwan Tax Administration for audit purposes.

 Taiwanese penalties for non-compliance range from up to five times of the amount of VAT due to loss of a license to operate.